 Timberwolves, ages 8-10, pursue a program of activities similar to Baden-Powell’s original Wolf Cub program.
 Many of the games and challenges are based on The Jungle Book—which was written by Baden-Powell’s friend, Rudyard Kipling.

 Timberwolves learn by doing.
 The Timberwolf motto is “Do Your Best” and the Timberwolf Law is: “The cub gives in to the old wolf.
-The cub does not give in to himself” (or herself).
-By this we don’t mean letting older people make all the decisions for us, but instead that when we’re confronted with difficulty we don’t “give in” to those inner voices that tell us it would be easier to quit.
+The cub does not give in to herself” (or himself).
+By this we don’t mean letting older people make all the decisions for us, but instead that when we’re confronted with difficulty we don’t give in to those inner voices that tell us it would be easier to quit.
 Not everything is easy the first time, but we become more skilled with practice.
-We learn perseverance and resilience by watching the “old wolves.”
+We learn perseverance and resilience from the “old wolves.”